Magnetic resonance imaging: Parallel MRI

 It takes time to gather MRI data using sequential applications of magnetic field gradients.
 Even for the most streamlined of MRI sequences, there are physical and physiologic limits to the rate of gradient switching.
 Parallel MRI circumvents these limits by gathering some portion of the data simultaneously, rather than in a traditional sequential fashion.
 This is accomplished using arrays of radiofrequency (RF) detector coils, each with a different 'view' of the body.
 A reduced set of gradient steps is applied, and the remaining spatial information is filled in by combining signals from various coils, based on their known spatial sensitivity patterns.
 The resulting acceleration is limited by the number of coils and by the signal to noise ratio (which decreases with increasing acceleration), but two- to four-fold accelerations may commonly be achieved with suitable coil array configurations, and substantially higher accelerations have been demonstrated with specialized coil arrays.
 Parallel MRI may be used with most MRI sequences.

 After a number of early suggestions for using arrays of detectors to accelerate imaging went largely unremarked in the MRI field, parallel imaging saw widespread development and application following the introduction of the simultaneous acquisition of spatial harmonics (SMASH) technique in 1996–7.
 The sensitivity encoding (SENSE) and generalized autocalibrating partially parallel acquisitions (GRAPPA) techniques are the parallel imaging methods in most common use today.
 The advent of parallel MRI resulted in extensive research and development in image reconstruction and RF coil design, as well as in a rapid expansion of the number of receiver channels available on commercial MR systems.
 Parallel MRI is now used routinely for MRI examinations in a wide range of body areas and clinical or research applications.

+Deep learning reconstruction

+Deep learning approaches extend traditional acceleration methods by training neural networks on large datasets of paired undersampled and fully-sampled MRI scans, enabling image reconstruction at higher acceleration factors than classical parallel imaging alone.
+Rather than relying on hand-crafted sparsity priors as in compressed sensing, these models learn reconstruction directly from data.

+One prominent approach, the end-to-end variational network (E2E-VarNet), combines sensitivity map estimation and iterative refinement in a fully learned pipeline, achieving state-of-the-art reconstruction quality on the fastMRI benchmark for both knee and brain MRI..

+The fastMRI initiative, a collaboration between Meta AI Research (FAIR) and NYU Langone Health, established the field's primary open benchmark by releasing over 1.5 million raw MRI measurements from knee, brain, and prostate scans in 2018.
+Annual fastMRI challenges have benchmarked reconstruction quality across international research teams.
+A clinical interchangeability study confirmed that deep learning reconstruction at 4× acceleration produces images diagnostically equivalent to fully-sampled acquisitions for knee imaging at 3T, and these methods have since been adopted clinically at major medical centers.